section-engineering-education/engineering-education/articles/evaluating-ml-model-performance/index.md

 #### Metrics for Regression Problems

 Classification models deal with discrete data.
 The already covered metrics are ideal for classification tasks since they are concerned with whether a prediction is correct or not.
-There is no in-between; for example, an output like “fairly correct”.
+There is no in-between.
 Regression models, on the other hand, deal with continuous data.
 Predictions are in a continuous range.
 This is the distinction between the metrics for classification and regression problems.
 We look at a couple of regression metrics.

 ##### Mean Absolute Error